 Get articles and insights directly in your inbox.
 Subscribe today.

-In the age of big data, keeping a close eye on the right metrics and KPIs can help businesses plot a clear path to success.
-But in the increasingly competitive world of B2B SaaS, you’ll need to look at very specific metrics to gain that all-important edge.
-Of course, you’ll likely be aware of the usual suspects like Monthly Recurring Revenue (MRR), churn rate, customer acquisition costs and the like.
-However, here we’re going to look at a seemingly humble metric that can unlock a veritable wealth of insight as well as encapsulating the metrics mentioned above.
+In the age of big data, keeping a close eye on the right key metrics and KPIs can help businesses plot a clear path to success.
+But in the increasingly competitive world of B2B SaaS, you’ll need to look at very specific SaaS metrics to gain that all-important edge.
+Of course, you’ll likely be aware of the usual suspects like Monthly Recurring Revenue (MRR), customer churn rate in your customer base, customer acquisition costs and the like.
+However, here we’re going to look at a seemingly humble metric (and not a vanity metric) that can unlock a veritable wealth of insight as well as encapsulating the metrics mentioned above.

 That’s your business’ ARPU.